-We have acted as legal advisers as to the laws of the Cayman Islands to China Online Education Group, an exempted limited liability company incorporated in the Cayman Islands (the "Company"), in connection with the filing by the Company with the United States Securities and Exchange Commission (the "SEC") of an annual report on Form 20-F for the year ended 31 December 2016 ("Form 20-F").
+We have acted as legal advisers as to the laws of the Cayman Islands to China Online Education Group, an exempted limited liability company incorporated in the Cayman Islands (the "Company"), in connection with the filing by the Company with the United States Securities and Exchange Commission (the "SEC") of an annual report on Form 20-F for the year ended 31 December 2018 ("Form 20-F").

-We hereby consent to the reference of our name under the headings, "Item 10.E Additional Information-Taxation-Cayman Islands Taxation" in the Form 20-F, and further consent to the incorporation by reference of the summaries of our opinions under these captions into China Online Education Group's registration statement on Form S-8 (File No. 333-213457) that was filed on September 2, 2016.
+We hereby consent to the reference of our name under the headings, "Item 10.E Additional Information-Taxation-Cayman Islands Taxation" in the Form 20-F, and further consent to the incorporation by reference of the summaries of our opinions under these captions into China Online Education Group's registration statement on Form S-8 (File No. 333- 213457) that was filed on September 2, 2016 and Form S-8 (No. 333-229055) that was filed on December 28, 2018.